magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 ### How to use {#how-to-use}

-Step 1.
-Check the functionality manually
+**Step 1.** Check the functionality manually

-Pass all the test steps defined in a test case you want to use.
+Pass all the test steps defined in a [test case][].

-Step 2.
-[Run the test][]
+**Step 2.** [Run the test][]

 ## New functional test {#new-test}

+The MTF facilitates creation of a new test.
+You can create a new test extending your new test case from the out-of-the-box test, or create a completely new one.

 ### Extending an out-of-the-box test {#extending-oob-test}